Skip to main content

 Every ring we make passes through this ecosystem.
 The diamond is often chosen from a dealer around the corner.
 The casting is done by a foundry we have worked with for twenty-five years, two streets away.
 The setting happens at our bench.
 The hallmark is applied at Goldsmiths' Hall, ten minutes' walk south.
 The final polish happens back at the bench on Britton Street.

-By the time a piece reaches a client's hand, it has travelled perhaps a kilometre, in total - and passed through the hands of four or five specialists, each of whom has been working in this square mile for decades.
+By the time a piece reaches a client's hand, it has travelled perhaps a kilometre, in total, and passed through the hands of four or five specialists, each of whom has been working in this square mile for decades.

 That is what “handcrafted in Hatton Garden” means on one of our pieces.
 Not a postcode for the website.
 A working ecosystem.